 Measure two heaping cups of tender sweet potato chunks and place in a saucepan.

 Add half of the oat milk and the coconut sugar.

-We’re going to gently cook some of the sugar and spices while we mash the potatoes to get the most flavor into this pie as possible.
+We’re going to gently cook some of the sugar and spices while we mash the potatoes to get the most flavor into this gluten-free sweet potato pie as possible.

 Spices are key to this pie.
 We’ll add a questionable but correct amount of ground coriander, cinnamon, and nutmeg.

 Mash and heat until the mixture is steamy and fragrant, just a few minutes.
 It’s ok if the potatoes are still a bit lumpy, we’ll smooth them with an immersion blender towards the end.